-Phenotypic integration of the tentillum – Phenotypically integrated structures maintain evolutionary correlations between its constituent characters.
+Phenotypic integration of the tentillum – Phenotypically integrated structures maintain evolutionary correlations between their constituent characters.
 Of the phylogenetic correlations among tentillum and nematocyst characters examined here (Fig. 5a, lower triangle), 81.3% were positive and 18.7% were negative, while of the ordinary correlations (Fig. 5a, upper triangle) 74.6% were positive and 25.4% were negative.
 Half (49.9%) of phylogenetic correlations were >0.5, while only 3.6% are < -0.5.
 Similarly, among the correlations across extant species, 49.1% were >0.5 and only 1.5% were < -0.5.
 In addition, we found that 13.9% of character pairs had opposing phylogenetic and ordinary correlation coefficients (Fig. 5B).
 Just 4% of character pairs have negative phylogenetic and positive ordinary correlations (such as rhopaloneme elongation ~ heteroneme-to-cnidoband length ratio and haploneme elongation, or haploneme elongation ~ heteroneme number), and only 9.9% of character pairs had positive phylogenetic correlation yet negative ordinary correlation (such as heteroneme elongation ~ cnidoband convolution and involucrum length, or rhopaloneme elongation with cnidoband length).
 These disparities could be explained by Simpson’s paradox (Blyth 1972): the reversal of the sign of a relationship when a third variable (or a phylogenetic topology, as suggested by Uyeda et al. (2018)) is considered.
 However, no character pair had correlation coefficient differences larger than 0.64 between ordinary and phylogenetic correlations (heteroneme shaft extension ~ rhopaloneme elongation has a Pearson’s correlation of 0.10 and a phylogenetic correlation of -0.54).
-Rhopaloneme elongation shows the most incongruencies between phylogenetic and ordinary correlations with other characters.
-We identified four hypothetical modules among the tentillum characters: (1) The tentillum scaffold module including cnidoband length & width, nematocyst row number, pedicle & elastic strand width, tentacle width; (2) the heteroneme module including heteroneme length & width, shafts length & width; (3) the haploneme module including length and width; and (4) the terminal filament module including desmoneme & rhopaloneme length & width.
+Rhopaloneme elongation shows the most incongruence between phylogenetic and ordinary correlations with other characters.
+We identified four hypothetical modules among the tentillum characters: (1) The tentillum scaffold module including cnidoband length & width, nematocyst row number, pedicle & elastic strand width, tentacle width; (2) the heteroneme module including heteroneme length & width, shafts length & width; (3) the haploneme module including length and width; and (4) the terminal filament module including desmoneme and rhopaloneme length and width.
 The phenotypic integration test showed significant integration signal between all modules, tentillum and haploneme modules sharing the greatest regression coefficient (SM12).